 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.

 Students will be given a pack of supporting learning materials that includes a student guide to record your experiences and personal development plan.
 You will need dive kit suitable for use in open water.
 You will also need writing materials and a slate.

 Your next steps – assessment

 Having consolidated your advanced instructing skills by practising at your club after your Advanced Instructor Course, you can become a qualified Advanced Instructor by passing the Advanced Instructor Exam.

 - The Advanced Instructor Exam involves two days’ of planning and managing diving and making maximum use of the instructional opportunities.
-There is a theory knowledge paper, which can be taken separately or during the exam event.
+There is a theory knowledge paper, which can be taken in advance or during the exam event.’

 Your next steps – developing your skills

 You could also develop specific skills to expand your personal diving interests.
 Imagine learning to drive a dive boat or becoming an underwater photographer.
 Check out the Skill Development Courses (SDCs) you can get involved in.